jeremydouglass/Suitcase/README.md

 ### Powerful

-Its power and flexibility come form the tried and trusted UNIX command line.
+Its power and flexibility come from the tried and trusted UNIX command line.
 Anything you can do in Terminal you can do in Suitcase, but with a UI and export the command as a `.command` file, to check in with a project or [share with the world](https://github.com/Impedimenta/Suitcase-Bazaar).

 ## Command-Line Utility